 About Music for the Earth

-Music for the Earth is a 501(c)(3) non-profit, tax-exempt organization, with the mission to explore and implement ways that music can be used to enrich the lives of human beings and awaken a spirit of involvement in the preservation of wildlife, wilderness and the natural environments of the Earth.
+Music for the Earth is 501(c)(3) non-profit, tax-exempt organization with the mission to explore and implement ways that music can be used to enrich the lives of human beings and awaken a spirit of involvement in the preservation of wildlife, wilderness and the natural environments of the Earth.
 Music for the Earth was founded in 1976 by saxophonist and composer Paul Winter, who with his music has found a means to connect people to a sense of place, promote relatedness to the larger community of life, and assist groups that support local cultural and biological diversity.
 His music has served environmental campaigns and causes in a range of countries, including Russia, Brazil, Israel, Lebanon, Japan, and Spain.

 Music For The Earth’s activities include: